emillan-gov/emillan-gov/_projects/flask-survey-app.md

 ---
 layout: project
-title: "Flask Survey App"
+title: "Whitebark Pine Health Monitoring"
 date: 2025-02-06
-description: "A simple survey app using Flask and PostgreSQL."
+description: "Work related to the collection and analysis of data related to Whitebark Pines and the presence of blister rust."
 image: "/assets/project_images/pine.PNG"
 stack:
 - python